Driving road safety forward: a structured approach for automating ADAS/AD function validation

 The radar scene emulator is a pivotal innovation that bridges the gap between simulation and real-world testing.
 By introducing echo emulation through the RSE test framework, it achieves higher levels of road safety and enables efficient, repeatable, and extensive lab-based testing.

 The collaboration with IPG Automotive provides simulation models for all sensor technologies and the simulation models of the object as they react to the sensors.
-Keysight and IPG Automotive have integrated Radar Scene Emulator with CarMaker's scenario simulation ability, enabling the generation of realistic radar reflection data for simulated traffic situations.
+Keysight and IPG Automotive have integrated the Radar Scene Emulator with CarMaker's scenario simulation ability, enabling the generation of realistic radar reflection data for simulated traffic situations.
 This enables hardware-in-the-loop (HIL) testing where radar signals emulate actual driving environments while the vehicle and ADAS logic run in simulation.
 As a result, a co-simulation framework is established between IPG Automotive's CarMaker and the Keysight RSE, which is subsequently automated using modeFRONTIER.

 The co-simulation framework is created between IPG CarMaker and the Keysight RSE, which is then automated using modeFRONTIER.